 Simon Perchik is an attorney whose poems have appeared in Partisan Review, The Nation, Poetry, Osiris, The New Yorker and elsewhere.
-His most recent collection is Almost Rain, published by River Otter Press (2013).
+His most recent collection is The B Poems published by Poets Wear Prada, 2016.
+For more information, including free e-books, his essay titled “Magic, Illusion and Other Realities” please visit his website.

 You collect grass the way each star